Will AI Replace Journalists?

 Will AI replace journalists?βΎ

-What type of journalism is safe from AI?βΎ
+What types of journalism are most safe from AI?βΎ